 I set the microwave for 30-second increments until the almond butter melts.

-The second method is to melt the almond butter in a small saucepan on low, and then, after it’s melted, whisk in the maple syrup and vanilla extract.
+The second method is to melt the almond butter in a small saucepan on low, and then, after it’s softened, whisk in the maple syrup and vanilla extract.

 Pour the almond butter mixture into the oats and mix until the oats and wet are combined.
 The oats should be wet but not soupy.